gulbaharee/gulbaharee/README.md

 **About Me!**

-- 💻 I am working as a Project Support Engineer at Siemens
+- 💻 I am working as a Computer Engineer at Siemens
 - 🌱 I’m mostly developing .NET and .NET Core.
 - 🔖 I’m currently learning React.js and React Native technologies.
 - 🤔 My interest lies in Backend Developing and Mobile Programming